Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ## Our Solution

-xCOA uses advanced AI to understand natural language queries and recommend the most suitable scales.
+Open eCOA uses advanced AI to understand natural language queries and recommend the most suitable scales.
 We've also built direct connections with copyright holders to streamline licensing.